JakubNei/procedural-planets-generator/README.md

 Engine code is based on my [Lego game](https://github.com/aeroson/lego-game-and-Unity-like-engine)

 ## Key notes
-* height of any point on planet is proceduraly calculated from single function, float getPlanetHeight(float3 directionFromPlanetCenter)
+* Height of any point on planet is proceduraly calculated from single function, float getPlanetHeight(float3 directionFromPlanetCenter)
-* getPlanetHeight is combination of alot of Perlin and Worley noises
+* getPlanetHeight is combination of alot of Perlin and Worley noises.
-* planet is seperated into chunk LOD tree
+* Planet is seperated into chunk LOD tree.
-* each chunk can be seperated into another 4 chunks thus increasing detail at that position
+* Each chunk can be seperated into another 4 chunks thus increasing detail at that position.
-* chunks have shape of triangle (this turned out to be burden while generating and using textures)
+* Chunks have shape of triangle (this turned out to be burden while generating and using textures).
-* root chunks are created from icosahedron
+* Root chunks are created from icosahedron.
-* to hide cracks on the boundary of chunks in differend LODs, every chunk has a skirt
+* To hide cracks on the boundary of chunks in differend LODs, every chunk has a skirt.
-* sea sphere is at fixed height
+* Sea sphere is at fixed height.
-* biome is a surface texture and normal (contains 6 biomes)
+* Biome is a surface texture and normal (contains 6 biomes).
-* biome is selected based on temperature (distance to poles and altitude) and humidity (distance from sea), 2d control map is used for this
+* Biome is selected based on temperature (distance to poles and altitude) and humidity (distance from sea), 2d control map is used for this.
-* each chunk has mesh, splat map and normal map, all is generated on GPU using compute shaders
+* Each chunk has mesh, normal map and biomes splat maps.
+All of which is generated on GPU using compute shaders.
-* is capable of generating and displaying planets with the size of Earth and more
+* Is capable of generating and displaying planets with the size of Earth and more.
-* uses Floating Camera Origin to improve rendering precision
+* Uses Floating Camera Origin to improve rendering precision close to camera.
-* uses View Frustum Culling and Software Z Buffer for occlusion culling
+* Uses View Frustum Culling and Software Z Buffer for occlusion culling (Software Z Buffer is disabled by default because it didn't work 100%).

 ## Screenshots